nerdslab/bams/README.md

 BAMS is a general purpose self-supervised learning method for behavior analysis, and does not require labels.
 To train BAMS on your own dataset, please refer to `custom_dataset.py`.

+Data and scripts for the Simulated Quadrupeds Dataset can be found here: https://github.com/nerdslab/bams_simulated_quadrupeds

 ### Setup

 Clone this repository: